Laurentian University Profile

 Laurentian hosts a Welcome Week at the beginning of September.
 Welcome Week introduces you to the campus and helps you to get comfortable to your new home if you’re living in residence.
 It also includes tours and special events that will help you to build connections before classes begin.
 Find out how you can participate in Welcome Week.

-Aboriginal Learners’ Orientation
+Indigenous Learners’ Orientation

 Clubs and Societies